 During National Park Week and all year long, it's a great idea to explore our national treasures.

 There's so much to learn and so much to do.
-This list will help you get started whether you are interested in history, nature, active pursuits, the back country or urban adventures.
+This list will help you get started whether you are interested in history, nature, active pursuits, beautiful drives, the back country or urban adventures.

 This is the day to #findyourpark!

 Check out these deals for a great escape to see the Grand Canyon in a way you might not have imagined.
 And the timing is right because the Centennial celebration for one of the world’s most famous natural wonders is underway.

 The deal is simple: save 30% off round-trip train fare in conjunction with a one- or two-night package.*

 The offer is valid for the rest of 2019, and includes hotel stay, breakfast and dinners, round-trip transportation on the train and entertainment.
 The savings increase with upgrades in class of train service.

 Take note, on the first Saturday of each month through October, the train is pulled by a real steam engine so consider that unique option when planning.